-The latest news and announcements from Nonprofit Finance Fund (NFF) and the Federal Reserve Bank of San Francisco (FRBSF) on Investing in Results.
+Explore this section for latest announcements, ideas, and stories from Nonprofit Finance Fund (NFF) and the Federal Reserve Bank of San Francisco (SF Fed) on Investing in Results.

 By Sindhu Lakshmanan, Roger Low, & Caroline Whistler

 Despite growing pains, the pay for success funding model is finding renewed success in communities across the United States and is primed to evolve into an ever-more-powerful tool for social change.
 In this article, the authors discuss the difference between PFS and PFS financing, how PFS can be useful in today's political cycle, and the need for a focus on equitable practices.Visit Site

 NFF's Pay for Success Team

 Pay for Success: The First 25 is a detailed, comparative analysis of the first 25 projects to launch in the United States, drawn from NFF’s own experience as well as the invaluable contributions of peers in the field.
 This report builds on NFF research and analysis previously published in “Pay for Success: The First Generation” and in the book “Payment by Results and Social Impact Bonds.”
 It highlights lessons and contributions from these pioneering projects along with case studies and tables that look at everything from project structure to results, payments, and more.Visit Site